 The stress-free journey begins with a free in-home assessment for each client.
 We’ll construct an Individual Structured Program Plan (ISPP) based on that assessment.
 Your ISPP is regularly reassessed and updated.
 It will provide your loved one with a variety of practical and enjoyable activities on a regular schedule.
 The structure and activities will engage the mind of your family member and turn their home into a safe, predictable environment for him or her.
 Learn more about our ISPP.

 We believe in providing a feeling of independence for our dementia patients.
 To do this we encourage our clients to try things with us if they are unable to do them on their own.
 We pay close attention to their unique preferences and interests, and incorporate these into their daily activities.

 We also know that needs go well beyond those of essential caregiving, which is why we incorporate outside services into our plans.
 Our strong community partnerships allow us to bring a variety of services right to a client’s home.
 This includes hearing assessments, massages, foot care, and hair care.

 About Our Dementia Caregivers

 Our Caregivers are certified by an Alberta Health Services approved program.
 Caregiver duties are performed by qualified staff to safely provide the following services to assist seniors living with dementia:

-• Healthy Meal Preparation and assist with Feeding when necessary
+- Healthy Meal Preparation & Assistance with Feeding (when necessary)